haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

     }
 {% endhighlight %}

 Every 5 seconds, this health check calls the `pub/health_check.php` script.
 This script checks the availability of the server, each database, and Redis (if installed).
 The script must return a response within 2 seconds.
 If the script determines that any of these resources are down, it returns a 500 HTTP error code.
-If this error code is received in 6 out of 10 attempts, the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}backend{% endglossarytooltip %} is considered unhealthy.
+If this error code is received in 6 out of 10 attempts, the {% glossarytooltip 74d6d228-34bd-4475-a6f8-0c0f4d6d0d61 %}后端{% endglossarytooltip %} is considered unhealthy.

 The `health_check.php` script is located in the `pub` directory.
 If your Magento root directory is `pub`, then be sure to change the path in the `url` parameter from `/pub/health_check.php` to `health_check.php`.